riveSunder/yuca/docs/evo_abio.md

 _In the article introducing the public to Conway's Game of Life (In Martin Gardner's 'Mathematical Games' column of Scientific American [^Ga1970]), a prize was offered for the first proof of a pattern in Life that exhibits indefinite growth.
 Quote is from a 2011 interview with John Conway by Dierk Schleicher [^Sc2011].
 Image is adapted from [photograph CC BY Thane Plambeck](https://www.flickr.com/photos/thane/20366806)_

 The casual heuristic of persistent and vanishing patterns that Conway and colleagues employed become the basis for Eppstein's _fertility_ and _mortality_ metrics.
-Eppstein's treatment was even more lenient in that it suggests that any Life-like CA that has one or more patterns that grow outside initial bound (feritlity) and one or more patterns that disappear (mortality) is likely complex enough to support universal computation [^Ep2010][^note3].
+Eppstein's treatment was even more lenient in that it suggests that any Life-like CA that has one or more patterns that grow outside initial bound (fertility) and one or more patterns that disappear (mortality) is likely complex enough to support universal computation [^Ep2010][^note3].

 Working in the substrate of continuous CA (Lenia and a variant called Glaberish), in this work we automatically evolved CA rules, followed by a second stage of evolution to evolve patterns within the new rule sets.
 We applied selection via halting unpredictability (using a new ensemble of 3 conv-nets to try to learn halting prediction for each CA rule candidate.
 We also used a simpler selection criteria based on an even proportion of persistent and quiescent grids after a specified number of update steps, starting from a grid of random uniform cell states.
 Compared to random samples from the starting distributions of these CA rule sets (starting with values near those of the _Hydrogeminium natans_ and _Orbium_ Lenia rules), both halting unpredictability and halting proportion evolution yields more rule sets that support persistent gliders in a subsequent pattern evolution step.
 Given the additional computational resources of training an ensemble of neural networks for halting prediction vs simply counting the number of grids with and without live cells at the end, it seems that selecting for the simple existence of halting and growth patterns under typical circumstances is preferable to evolving halting unpredictability.